LameGrape/hamkorger/README.md

 ## Usage

 hamkorger has no dependencies.
-Simply download `hamkorger.py` and run it with Python, then follow the prompts.
+To use it, clone the repository and run `hamkorger.py` with Python, then follow the prompts.
 It was written and tested in Python 3.13, but it theoretically should work in lower versions.

 ## Currently unsupported features